openvm-org/openvm-examples/README.md

-# An example program using OpenVM
+# OpenVM Example Program

+This repo demonstrates a simple OpenVM program along with some handy utilities for working with OpenVM programs.

+It contains two crates:

+- [`openvm-example-program`](./fibonacci/): an example Fibonacci program.
 See the [book](https://book.openvm.dev/writing-apps/write-program.html) for more details.
+- [`openvm-example-utils`](./utils/): a set utility functions to generate OpenVM program inputs in the right format.
+Since the Fibonacci program takes a `u64` as input, you can use the [`generate_input_from_u64`](./utils/examples/gen_input.rs#L13) function to generate the input.